 After you select your projects, DO NOT just start “designing” your portfolio.
 If you jump straight to design, you will focus on the visuals first and you’ll likely skip over the all-important process and the “why” behind your designs.
 Writing your projects forces you to stay laser-focused on your content.
-An added bonus to writing your projects is that you’ll have a great bank of content you can pull from to go update your LinkedIn, resume, etc. And, you can also review these write-ups before an interview to refresh your mind about key project details.
+An added bonus to writing your projects is that you’ll have a great bank of content you can pull from to go update your LinkedIn, resume, etc. And, you can also review these write-ups before an interview with a potential employer or potential client to refresh your mind about key project details.

 Pro-Tip: If you want to tell a compelling story about your projects, write your projects before you design them.
 Writing your projects is like wireframes in the design process.
-Without wireframes, you’re in for a disaster.
+Without wireframes, your end product is in for a disaster.